Written by Dr James Tan

 What Do Orthopaedic Doctors Think of Chiropractors?

 Every orthopaedic doctor is different just like every chiropractor is different.
 An orthopaedic doctor may respect one chiropractor and think another is unfit to practice.
-Likewise, not every chiropractor respects the work of every orthopaedic doctor.
+Likewise, not every chiropractor respects the work of every orthopaedic specialist.
 Ultimately, they are all people with their own unique opinions.

 When To See an Orthopaedic Doctor in Singapore

-You might also want to take a look at our discuss of whether ACL tears can heal on their own or when your injury isn’t as minor as you thought.
+You might also want to take a look at our discussion of whether ACL tears can heal on their own or when your injury isn’t as minor as you thought.
 Think you might need to see an orthopaedic doctor?
 Here are a few key signs.

 Everyday Activities Are a Struggle